-- ◆ The set of source IP addresses to send to the LDAP server.
-These can be a mix of individual IP addresses and IP address ranges. - Or, the unique port number on which traffic is inbound (explicit proxy only) - Or, a combination of both of the above (explicit proxy only) - The name and port number of the LDAP server. - The LDAP base distinguished name. - The LDAP bind distinguished name and password. - Optionally, an LDAP attribute name and value.
+- The set of client IP addresses to send to the LDAP server.
+These can be a mix of individual IP addresses and IP address ranges. - And/or the unique port number on which traffic is inbound (explicit proxy only). - And/or the Request header User-Agent values that this rule applies to. - Or a combination of the above (proxy port is explicit proxy only). - The name and port number of the LDAP server. - The LDAP base distinguished name. - The LDAP bind distinguished name and password. - Optionally, an LDAP attribute name and value.